Shahanshahsidd208/Federated-Learning-on-IoT-Dataset/README.md

 | Non-FL  | 0.90076 | 0.02232 | 93.095       | 3109        |

 ## Conclusion
-This project demonstrates the superiority of Federated Learning over traditional centralized learning in terms of privacy, security, and model performance.
-Through techniques like client selection and retraining, the FL model becomes more robust against non-IID data and suitable for real-world IoT anomaly detection.
+The Federated Learning approach provides a robust and secure solution for anomaly detection in IoT devices.
+By keeping the data on devices and only sharing model updates, FL ensures privacy and security while improving detection performance.
+Through client selection, retraining, and the use of **FedAvgM**, the model is efficient and generalizes well across multiple devices.

-For more details on the code and implementation, feel free to explore the project repository.
+Explore the code and further details in the repository for more insights.